darindf/PsychoPhysioCollector/paper/paper.md

 Flow research is mainly based on explicit indices of flow extracted from interview or questionnaires.
 Future applications have to rely on implicit indices that allow us to design novel experiences and studying dimensions of embodied interaction.
 An implicit flow measurement measures flow experiences without distraction the ongoing activity by a second or parallel activity.

-In this paper, we present PsychoPhysioCollector, a smartphone-based data collection app for psychophysiological research.
+In this paper, we present PsychoPhysioCollector [@Bogutzky2016a], a smartphone-based data collection app for psychophysiological research.
 The app allows high flexibility in designing and running sensor-enhanced experience sampling method (ESM) [@Larson1983] research protocols.

 Alternative solutions to collect psychophysiological data while mobile activities are MyExperience [@Froehlich2007] and Psychlog [@Gaggioli2013a].
 Both solutions are running on Windows mobile operation system.
 A commercial solution is a client-server system called Breakthrough Research [@BreakthroughResearch2016].
 Researchers can create a survey on a web platform and present the questionnaires time-based or location-based in an app for the Android OS or iOS.
 The solution supports localization by GPS, but no additional sensors.